mccullsab/JAVA-APR2023/Java5BeltReview/readme.md

 ### NO CHEATING
 1. Zero-tolerance in cheating. *Students who are found cheating will be expelled from the program immediately*
 2. DO NOT find exam on Google/Github
+3. DO NOT use AI tools to complete the task (No Tabnine, Github copilot or ChatGPT)
-3. DO NOT communicate with your cohort during the exam
+4. DO NOT communicate with your cohort during the exam

 ### Available Resources
 1. Your own code